Isuzu 117 Coupé: Mass production and first facelift

 With the 117 Coupé becoming a very popular and desired model, and the advent of the cooperation with General Motors, Isuzu decided to shift the model to mass production.
 This change took place in March 1973.
 Sales (in the Japanese domestic market) jumped accordingly, from 965 units in 1972 to 9506 units in 1974.
 The 1.8 L engine became standard, with several versions available, with or without fuel injection and with DOHC or SOHC valvetrains.
 Outputs dropped somewhat in October 1975, due to new stricter emissions regulations taking effect.

 In May 1976 the manual transmissions were changed to five-speed units.

 Second facelift

-In November 1977, Isuzu decided to afford the 117 Coupe second facelift, which resulted in replacing the previous front fascia with four round headlights with more modern one rectangular lights (keeping their number at four) as well as a front air dam.
+In November 1977, Isuzu decided to afford the 117 Coupé a second facelift, which resulted in replacing the previous front fascia with four round headlights with more modern, rectangular lights (keeping their number at four) as well as a front air dam.
 In an effort to further decrease manufacturing costs, plastic moldings were used in the interior.
-In 1978, the 1.95 litre engine debuted, and in 1979 the XD diesel-powered version was added.
+In 1978, the 1.95-litre engine debuted, and in 1979 the XD diesel-powered version was added.

 Starting in 1979, a special version called the Giugiaro Edition was available.
 Production of the 117 Coupé lasted until 1981, when it was replaced by the Piazza, also styled by Giugiaro.